dev-mateo/dev-mateo/README.md

 ## About me 🎓
-I'm Mateo; I'm 15 years old and an aspiring software engineer.
+I'm Mateo; I'm a freshman in highschool and an aspiring software engineer.
 I've been coding for 2 years now, and plan to continue programming for a while.

 ## What I know 🧠
 - Python